JeanHuguesRobert/StructEnv/README.md

         - Lines MUST be processed sequentially
         - Lines MUST be split at the first =
-        - Keys MUST be processed for nesting and escaping
+        - Keys MUST be processed for nesting and escaping by plugins
-        - Values MUST be parsed based on inferred type
+        - Values MUST be parsed based on inferred type by plugins

     5.2.
 Arrays

         - Arrays MUST be created by repeating the KEY
-        - Empty arrays MUST use [] value
+        - Empty arrays MUST use declarative [] value
         - Single-element arrays MUST use [] declaration

     5.3.
 Objects

-        - Objects MUST use {} value
+        - Objects MUST use declarative {} value
         - Object properties use nesting notation
         - Empty objects MUST use {} value